mdammar786/SmartBrain/README.md

 # Smart Brain

 Smart Brain is a web app that uses the Clarifai API to locate a face in a picture.
-Using  React.js front-end and Node.js backend with Express.js as well as a PosrtgreSQL database to keep track of how many entries every user has made.
+Using  React.js in front-end and Node.js in backend with Express.js as well as a PosrtgreSQL database to keep track of how many entries every user has made.

 ![1649774249549.png](image/README/1649774249549.png)